dbolotov/time_series_generator/README.md

 - Add a cyclical component with decay
 - Add colored noise with adjustable parameters

 The app then generates and plots the resulting time series.
-You can export it for use in modeling, testing, or teaching.
+You can also export the data as a .csv file.